zebp/openrgb-rs/README.md

 # openrgb
-An implementation of the OpenRGB SDK protocol in Rust.
+An implementation of the [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) SDK protocol in Rust.

 ## Note

+### Server Implementation
 The implementation of an OpenRGB SDK server is still W.I.P.

+### Tokio
+This project uses the [tokio](https://github.com/tokio-rs/tokio/) runtime but is required to use the Git version until the next release due to the addition of `Little Endian` methods to the async read/write extension traits.

 ## Example